-So what’s the connection between my teen’s anger and “down” mood?
+So what’s the connection between anger and depression?

 You may have noticed when you get in a down mood you also get irritable.
 Things that you may usually tolerate become intolerable.
 Maybe you get irritated more easily or “snap” at people in your life.
 Hopefully you’ve come to a place where you don’t throw your phone across the room or start name calling but when something is depressing you, your tolerance bar gets way low, doesn’t it?